vexparadox/GLFWSuperSecretProject/README.md

 # GLFWSuperSecretProject
+For this you will need GLFW3, this can be aquired by using brew.

+brew install glfw3

+SOIL will be included in the download - eventually

 Please note the very limited functionality.

 Core.cpp and Core.hpp is where user code should be put.
 The Methods contained are self-explanatory.